BenBalder/EndoDraft/README.md

 ---

 ## 📜 License
-PUNCHplan - Software License Agreement
+EndoDraft - Software License Agreement

 Copyright (c) 2025 Bendegúz Juhos

-This software (PUNCHplan) is provided free of charge for academic and personal use only.
+This software (EndoDraft) is provided free of charge for academic and personal use only.

 - Redistribution, modification, or commercial use of the software is strictly prohibited without prior written permission from the author.
 - The software is distributed as a compiled executable (.exe) file only.
 No source code is provided.